LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-Talk to your health practitioner about discontinuing the potentially offending drug.
+Talk to your healthcare practitioner about discontinuing the potentially offending drug.
 When this is done, the histone antibody level should drop over time.
 Histone antibody levels do not respond to lifestyle changes.

 No. The antibodies may drop to very low or undetectable levels, but a small amount will still exist.
-If you resume taking your drug, it is very likely that your symptoms and increased antibody level would reemerge.
+If you resume taking your drug, your symptoms and increased antibody level may reemerge.

-Yes, this is an important part of your medical history and needs to be shared as it will need to be taken into account by your health practitioners whenever you are given medications.
+Yes, this is an important part of your medical history and needs to be shared as it will need to be taken into account by your healthcare practitioners whenever you are given medications.

 It may take several days before your results are available.
-This is not a routine test and your sample will frequently need to be sent to a reference laboratory for testing.
+This is not a routine test and your sample will frequently need to be sent to a regional reference laboratory for testing.

 Sources Used in Current Review